-- 4.38 The scope and complexity of the screening process will be influenced by the firm's business activities, and according to the profile of the firm.
-An effective screening process should include the following elements: - it should flag up potential name matches against the Consolidated List and names against which measures have been issued under the Counter-Terrorism Act - potential matches should be reviewed by appropriately trained staff - where matches are confirmed as true, appropriate action should be taken to freeze the account - true matches should be reported as soon as is practicable to the Asset Freezing Unit at HM Treasury (see paragraphs 4.62ff for the reporting of matches) and - it should maintain an audit trail of actions around potential and true matches.
+- 4.70 The scope and complexity of the screening process will be influenced by the firm's business activities, and according to the profile of the firm.
+An effective screening process should include the following elements: - it should flag up potential name matches against the Consolidated List and names against which measures have been issued under the Counter-Terrorism Act - potential matches should be reviewed by appropriately trained staff - where matches are confirmed as true, appropriate action should be taken to freeze the account - true matches should be reported as soon as is practicable to OFSI (see paragraphs 4.62ff for the reporting of matches) and - it should maintain an audit trail of actions around potential and true matches.